jhildenbiddle/docsify-themeable/docs/quick-start.md

    </script>
    ```

-1. Review the [Customize](customization) section and set theme properties as needed.
+1. Review the [Customization](customization) section and set theme properties as needed.
 For example:

    ```html
    <style>